chadmando/thinkinginbytes/content/posts/better-email-shared-inbox/index.md

 She enters vendor bill data into the accounts payable system.
 Betty does quality work, is dependable, and takes pride in paying vendors on-time.
 She checks all bills against open Purchase Orders and quickly resolves payment issues.
+Vendors send Betty all their payment-status requests.
 Her email is used as the "accounts payable" email address for all vendors.
-She is well-organized and separates the vendor emails into subfolders at the end of every week.
+She separates the vendor emails into subfolders at the end of every week.

-One day, while Betty is on vacation, a vendor informs you they are holding all future shipments until you pay an outstanding bill.
+One day, while Betty is on vacation, a vendor informs you that they are holding all future shipments until you pay an outstanding bill.
 It appears that the vendor's email systems suffered an temporary outage and they assumed you received a bill that never left their servers!
 The accounting system contains no outstanding balance for the vendor.
 You ask them to re-send the bill, so you can enter and pay before any critical orders are delayed.
 Several hours pass and no bill.
 You call the vendor to confirm they have re-sent the bill.
 They did.
-It was sent to the email on file for accounts payable, Betty's.
+It was sent to the email address on file for accounts payable, Betty's.
 You kindly request that the bill be sent to you.
 After a few minutes, the bill arrives.
 The bill is promptly entered and paid.